Andy-set-studio/personal-site-hylia/src/posts/keeping-it-simple-with-css-that-scales.md

 I empathise with the “CSS rules” camp and I’ll explain why: I have a theory as to why the “CSS sucks” camp have the attitude that they do.
 I think it’s a combination of them over-engineering their CSS, not fully understanding the power of CSS and finally, approaching it like it is a language like JavaScript and expecting it to work in the same way.

-What I’m going to do in this session, is tackle the first bit and talk to you all about how we can simplify CSS to give us incredible power, while also being as low-tech as possible.
+What I’m going to do in this piece, is tackle the first bit and talk to you all about how we can simplify CSS to give us incredible power, while also being as low-tech as possible.
 The secret sauce is that most of the content isn’t actually about CSS, but that’ll all become clearer, later.

 # Let’s talk about scale